-Therefore our main goal is to allow any device to publish their capabilities as if they were standard distributed objects.
-These objects should be able to hide the heterogeneity of underlying technologies.
+Therefore our main goal is to allow embedded devices to offer their capabilities as standard distributed objects.
+These objects should be able to hide the heterogeneity of underlying technologies such as transport protocols and network architecture.

 The seamless communication of heterogeneous distributed components is usually approached in software environments by using a unifying element, the communication middleware.
-Unfortunately, current implementations of standard object oriented middlewares (DCOM, Java RMI, Jini, EJB, CORBA, Web Services, .NET Remoting, ZeroC ICE, etc.) require too much computing resources for our target devices.
+Unfortunately, current implementations of standard object oriented middlewares (DCOM, Java RMI, Jini, EJB, CORBA, Web Services, .NET Remoting, ZeroC ICE [26], etc.) require too much computing resources for many of our target devices.